sirionfeingold/AI-translation-library-for-web-applications/Arbeitsplan/Arbeitsplan.md

 <td><b>Refactor </b> <br/>Refactoring all the tests according to the modifications in the code</td>
 <td>Arnaud</td>
 <td>8:30 h</td>
-<td>I had to add some tests for new classes and refacored every tests so that they work</td>
+<td>I had to add some tests for new classes and refactored every tests so that they work</td>
 <td style="background-color: #b9f2ae; color: black">Done</td>
 </tr>
 <tr>